netik/chibios-orchard/sd_card/README.md

 In the make file there are a few extras:

-`make osxsd` - Copy the sdcard dir to /Volumes/DC25_SPQR
+`make osxsd` - Copy the sdcard dir to /Volumes/SPQR_ `make osxsdfw` - Copy just the firmware and updater to /Volumes/SPQR_DC25

 ## Help?